Input Tax Credit on Capital Goods

 1. Capital goods used for personal or exempted sales

-2. Capital goods used for normal taxable sales
+2. Capital goods used for average taxable sales

-3. Capital goods used partly for personal or exempted sales and partly for normal taxable sales
+3. Businesses use capital goods for both personal or exempted and average taxable sales.

 Capital Goods Used for Personal or Exempted Sales